 Horse not chattel, but family

 In the presence of the Lakeland Nutrition Feed Recall, one can only wonder how the aggrieved could possibly be compensated for the losses suffered.
 In most states, horses, like all animals, are known as chattel.
 Chattel, under the law, meaning property.
 In other words, horses are treated the same as your car.
-Certainly, anyone who has ever owned and loved a horse knows they could never be treated as property but rather a member of your family.
+Certainly, anyone who has ever owned and loved a horse knows they could never be treated like property but rather a member of your family.

 Florida courts have mixed emotions when addressing whether a pet owner would be entitled to the recovery of pain and suffering for the ongoing losses and ultimate loss of their equine.